-I'm a really big fan of Digital Ocean (DO from here on) and their Droplets which, to quote directly from the DO website:
+I'm an enthusiastic fan of Digital Ocean (DO from here on) and their Droplets which, to quote directly from the DO website:

 flexible Linux-based virtual machines (VMs) that run on top of virtualized hardware